 Compared to the rest of the country, citizens of Warsaw spend much less time in their cars: on average, their commute to work is only 18.57 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-The citizens of Warsaw are slightly better educated than the national average of 21.84% for all cities and towns, with 21.15% of adults in Warsaw having a bachelor's degree or advanced degree.
+The education level of Warsaw citizens is a little higher than the average for US cities and towns: 21.15% of adults in Warsaw have at least a bachelor's degree.

 The per capita income in Warsaw in 2022 was $30,132, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $120,528 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.